avinashsvinu/mcp-for-github-using-cursor/README.md

 - You can change the location of the script as needed, but make sure to update your Cursor MCP configuration to match the new path.
 - The server will only be running while the script is active in your terminal session.

 **Note:** The server is not accessible from the public internet unless you specifically configure your network and firewall to allow it (not recommended for most users).

+**Note:** As of March 2025, Microsoft Visual Studio Code has also adopted support for Model Context Protocol (MCP) servers in agent mode, making it even easier for developers to integrate AI-powered tools and workflows.
+Read more in the official release notes: https://code.visualstudio.com/updates/v1_99